yaraslegers/my-reproducible-project/README.md

 ## Usage

-In the 'src' folder, there are three scripts. ecoli.R is the main script, which sources from the other two.
-Side note: I didn't make these two scripts myself.
+In the 'src' folder, there are three scripts.
+Ecoli.R is the main script, which sources from the other two.
+Side note: I only made the Ecoli.R myself.
+This repository also contains a dummy dataset Necropsy.xlsx, so that you can run the script and produce graphs.

 ## Installation Requirements